godotengine/godot-website/collections/_article/whats-missing-in-godot-for-aaa.md

 Sure, they are monolithic and hence less flexible, but for a large team with high amounts of specialization, an artist does not need to understand as much in-depth how the engine works in order to produce content with it.

 This shows the fundamental difference of target user between engines.
-If Godot wants to appeal to larger studios, it needs to provide simpler and more monolithic interfaces for artists to be able to do their job without requiring significant more time investment in learning the technology.
+If Godot wants to appeal to larger studios, it needs to provide simpler and more monolithic interfaces for artists to be able to do their job without requiring significant time investment in learning the technology.

 This could, again, be supplied via official add-ons and, like the sections above, would require a significant amount of research to understand how to build it, since without actual feedback from artists we would only be guessing what is needed.
 But the question here is, is it worth it?

 ## So, are we not even close?

-While the goal of this article is to make clear how significant is the work remaining to make Godot an offering closer to the ones in the commercial segment, it is important to not forget one key detail:
+While the goal of this article is to make clear how significant the work remaining is to make Godot an offering closer to the ones in the commercial segment, it is important to not forget one key detail:

 **Godot is Free and Open Source Software.** And as such, it can be modified by anyone to fit any purpose.